Draft Zero Development

 Discovery

-You share a brief overview: what your book is about, what you think went wrong, and what you're hoping to achieve
+You share a brief overview: what your book is about, what you think went wrong, what you're trying to build, and what you're hoping to achieve

 Free 30-minute consultation to determine if we're right for each other

-If we're a good match, you send full materials and we begin
+If we're a good fit, you send your materials and we begin

 The Work